Does a College Education Equal Financial Security and Wealth?

 5. is the post referencing undergrad or post undergrad degrees? i agree, pharm and dental will pay off pretty quickly, but technically those are professional degrees. @PT are your friends in the pictures referring to undergrad student loan amounts? $250K?? 😀 wow!

-6. Avatar Money Obedience says:
+6. Money Obedience says:

 As more and more people get a college degree, it will give these people less and less of a comparative advantage making the degree less valuable on a relative basis.
 But these degrees are already less valuable even though the price tag is higher, since the curriculum and requirements have to be lowered so that more people can attain a degree which used to be the privilege of the smart until not too long ago.
 All this makes me think that a bachelor’s degree is a waste of time and money, unless you use it to get a post-graduate degree which, of course, costs you a ton more money.

-7. Avatar Lop at Rebates Money says:
+7. Lop at Rebates Money says:

 Yes and No. Certain degrees with top paying salary are fully worth it such as Pharmacy, Dentistry, etc…then there are those like fine arts and low tier law school which you can expect to work for the rest of your life to pay back your student loans.